Systems with large flexible server pools: Instability of "natural" load balancing: Fluid models for general : Local instability examples Fluid models for general mu ij: Local instability examples

-In Sections \ref{sec:stability for mu_ij = mu_j}, \ref{sec:local stability for mu_ij = mu_i} we have shown that the matrices $A_u$ and $A_c$ are stable in the cases $\mu_{ij} = \mu_j$, $(ij) \in \CE$ and $\mu_{ij} = \mu_i$, $(ij) \in \CE$.
-Since the entries of $A_u$, $A_c$ depend continuously on $\mu_{ij}$ via Lemmas \ref{lemma:entries of A_u}, \ref{lemma:entries of A_c}, and the eigenvalues of a matrix depend continuously on its entries, we know that the matrices will be stable for all parameter settings sufficiently close to those special cases.
-Therefore, there exists a non-trivial parameter domain of local stability.
+In Sec- tions~\ref{secstabilityformuij=muj},~\ref{seclocalstabilityformuij=mui} we have shown that the matrices $A_u$ and $A_c$ are stable in the cases $\mu_{ij} = \mu_j$, $(ij) \in\CE$ and $\mu_{ij} = \mu_i$, $(ij) \in\CE$.
+Since the entries of $A_u$, $A_c$ depend continuously on $\mu_{ij}$ via Lemmas~\ref{lemmaentriesofAu},~\ref{lemmaentriesofAc} and the eigenvalues of a matrix depend continuously on its entries, we know that the matrices will be stable for all parameter settings sufficiently close to those special cases.
+Therefore, there exists a nontrivial parameter domain of local stability.
 One might consider it to be a reasonable conjecture that local stability holds for any parameters.
 It turns out, however, that this conjecture is false.
-We will now construct examples to demonstrate that, in general, the system can be locally unstable.
+We will now construct examples to demonstrate that, in general, the system can be locally unstable. \begin{remark} In the examples below, we will specify the parameters $\mu_\CE$ and sometimes $\beta_\CJ$, but not $\lambda_\CI$.
+It is easy to construct values of $\lambda_\CI$ which will make all of the activities in $\CE$ basic; simply pick a strictly positive vector $\psi_\CE$, such that all loads $\sum_i \psi_{ij}/\beta_j$ are equal, and set $\lambda_i = \sum_j \psi_{ij} \mu_{ij}$.
+Lemmas~\ref {lemmaentriesofAu}(iii) and~\ref{lemmaentriesofAc}(iii) guarantee that the specific values of $\lambda_\CI$ do not affect the matrices $A_u$, $A_c$.
+In critical load, we also do not need to specify~$\beta_\CJ$. \end{remark}